rindishkrishna/notes-app-nodejs/README.md

 # notes-app

- it is a notes app api with authentication made with nodejs + express + mongodb
+ This is a notes app backend with authentication made using node.js, express and mongodb.

 # run